 QRP in the far north is tough . . . but not impossible.

-There is a mostly-unspoken ethic in the SOTA community regarding activators and activations: as an activator you should plan and execute summit bids to make the peak accessible to as many chasers as possible.
+There is a mostly-unspoken ethic in the SOTA community regarding activators and activations: you should execute summit bids to make the peak accessible to as many chasers as possible.

 There is nothing wrong with doing a quick-and-dirty activation on the 2 meter band if that is all you have time for.
 But if “wham, bam, and thank you mountain” is the only style you use then, as they say, your kung fu is not strong.

-I had been able to activate a few Alaska summits using local VHF contacts only.
+After moving to Alaska I had been able to activate a few summits using local VHF contacts only.
 That was good for me, since I got the points and the bragging rights, but it was not doing much for the larger SOTA community.
 That pissed me off, so I did what I always do when I get pissed off: I refused to take no for an answer and decided to make the impossible possible.
-I was going to figure out how to do QRP portable from Alaska to the outside.
+I was going to figure out how to do QRP portable from Alaska to the lower 48.

-Bodenburg Butte is a small peak just north of the Knik River that stands off by itself.
-The trail is pretty easy to navigate.
-I should note though that there are two different trails to the top of this peak.
-For this activation I took the route that starts on the north side of the peak.
+For my first SOTA digital attempt I chose Bodenburg Butte – a small peak just north of the Knik River.
+This is definitely front-country area, and the trail is easy to follow, even in winter.
+(I should note though that there are two different trails to the top of this peak.
+For this activation I took the route that starts on the north side of the peak.)

 The start of the trail is flat for a bit, and then you start to gain a little altitude.
-April in Alaska is usually still quite snowy, and this time was no exception.
+April in Alaska is usually still quite snowy, and this year was no exception.
 The weather was mild (for Alaska), but with all the snow on the ground the walk was a little treacherous.
-Some grippers on my snow boots were all that was needed.
+Some grippers on my snow boots helped significantly with traction

-After the stairs end you are pretty close to the top, which is much more rounded than steep.
-The whole peak is basically a giant boulder sticking out of the valley floor, and the top was rounded off during the last ice age.
-At this point I was hopeful about the test activation.
+Once the stairs end you are pretty close to the top, which is very rounded and offers a number of good locations to set up a station.
+The whole peak is basically a giant boulder sticking out of the valley floor, with the top having been rounded off during the last ice age.

 My gear was as follows: